PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 ### Modifying existing semantics to consider exit code and exit status

-The error will throw an exception, potentially terminating the session, in the same situation as other non-terminating errors will do this, i.e. where `$ErrorActionPreference` is set to `"stop"`.
+The error will throw an exception, potentially terminating the execution, in the same situation as other non-terminating errors will do this, i.e. where `$ErrorActionPreference` is set to `"stop"`.
 This would not be the desired behavior on commands where the script already handles a non-zero exit code, which would require the addition of extra boilerplate to use multiple native commands in